-The financial plan will become effective upon approval by the Commission.
-It will be the guideline for the preparation of the annual budget for FY 21/22, FY 22/23, FY 23/24, and FY 24/25.
+The financial plan was initially approved by the Commission on June 2, 2020.
+It was the guideline for the preparation of the annual budget for FY 21/22, and will be the guideline for the preparation for future budgets for FY 22/23, FY 23/24, and FY 24/25.
 The plan is to be reviewed annually and updated if necessary.